annahosanna/reactor-http3-experiment/README.md

   - Spock + Rhino configured for JS testing
 - Browser Testing
   - Firefox has settings to enable http3 with self signed certs. (see below)
-  - Chrome keeps triggering errors on the server (Unless WebDeveloper Transport Tools are enable, in which case it doesn't even try http/3).
+  - Https negotiation errors cause quic to trigger an exception
   - For Chrome: Do not use "localhost" or "127.0.0.1" in your URL, but the actual hostname (Your software should not bind to localhost either)
   - Certificates must be x509v3, have an extened key usage of serverAuth, and have the hostname or wildcard in the SAN.
 Note that wildcards can only be for subdomains - so if you have a self signed certificate you cannot have `*.local` as a SAN.
   - QUIC is espeially sensitive to valid certificates, and will silently fail to negotiate - even in developer mode, browsers do not report HTTP/3 connection attempts
   - Oddly Firefox requests favicon.ico with every http3 request, but not with http2. (see below for how to prevent)
     1. Chrome triggers an ssl error: Server error `javax.net.ssl.SSLHandshakeException: Received fatal alert: certificate_unknown` when ByteToMessageDecoder tries to decode the ssl stream.
-When requesting a page if a certificate is not trusted (such as the first visit to the site, using the refresh button, or when the Alt-Svc h2 ma expires) but not by following a link on the site; however, despite the server error, the correct content is returned via http/2 instead.
+When requesting a page if a certificate is not trusted (such as the first visit to the site, using the refresh button) but not by following a link on the site; however, despite the server error, the correct content is returned via http/2 instead.
     2. Still do not know which QUIC token handler is in use (Netty QUIC includes an insecure token handler, so I do not know if a secure token handler is in use).
     3. I do not know if a missing page causes the browser to fall back to http2; therefore, since favicon is always silently requested, I have accounted for that by returning an empty svg.
 Adding `link` to the header as in `<!DOCTYPE html><html><head><link rel="icon" href="data:,"/></head><body></body></html>` also prevents it from loading.